CodingYuanLiu/Hw1/README.md

 ### 2.1 Compared with jquery
 Although There seems to be no comparability between vue and jquery (vue is a framework while jquery is a library of Javascript), we can still compare them in the aspect of thoughts.
 #### 2.1.1 Pros
-Jquery uses ($) to pick DOM object and operate, which can be complex when the structure of DOM is too complicated.
+Jquery<sup>[2]</sup> uses ($) to pick DOM object and operate, which can be complex when the structure of DOM is too complicated.
 Vue can operate the data itself.
 For example: Add an element to the list,it's obvious that the code using vue is more pity.

 Vue: